Thời gian có thể không chứng minh được nhiều điều, nhưng nhất định nhìn thấu được nhiều thứ.

 Finally, I did record some videos when the driver passed through the mountain tunnels.

 I thought I was a picky girl over food, but turned out I could have anything that was convenient.
 There was nothing better than a beer over some barbecued food for a rainy evening.
 And those barbecue restaurants were near, too.
 Luckily, the Dien Bien girl finally agreed to go with me tonight.
-And she was kind enough to pay for it.
+And she was kind enough to treat me.

 From WeChat, I learned that the driver didn’t really go to Huanglong even though he was born here.
 I told him it was beautiful and he should go there in autumn.

-The Chinese guide didn’t speak English so it was hard to understand about the Dujiangyan and Mt.
+The Chinese guy didn’t speak English so it was hard to understand about the Dujiangyan and Mt.
 Qingcheng history.
 And he tried to get more money from us.
 Turned out we had to pay more, and much more than the hotelier told us.
 I sent WeChat messages and they replied way too late.
 Bad service.
-Luckily, a Suzhou student girl tried to help me from time to time.
+Felt like we were cheated.
+Luckily, a Suzhou student girl who spoke some English tried to help me from time to time.
 70 CNY more than expected (170 CNY instead of 100) made our trip too expensive.

-To make it worse, it didn’t seem to stop raining, even after we visited Dujiangyan and sat for the lunch.
+To make it worse, it didn’t seem to stop raining, even after we finished visiting Dujiangyan and sat for the lunch.
 The square lunch was worth the money somehow.

 Somewhere on the hike to Mt.
 Qingcheng top, I saw billboards with the temperature and humidity (22-23.5 degrees celcius, 99.9%).
 I was a bit tired, but I found that Chinese people were really good at hiking.
 They almost wasted no time and breath.

-At least we could have 2 short breaks with the cable car of Mount Qingcheng and Dujiangyan.
+At least we could have some short break with the cable car of Mount Qingcheng and Dujiangyan.
 I liked recording videos while on a cable car.
 Check it out:

 I also tried in vain to ask for the coach stop to Huanglong and Jiuzhaigou, as the pretty girl as well as her handsome boyfriend seemed to have limited knowledge of Sichuan while the tour guide kept on thinking there was no way to go alone there.
-How about local ppl going back to their hometowns?
-They had no clue.
+How about local people going back to their hometowns?
+They had no clue or didn’t wanna share with me.

-So, I’d like to go and see if I could buy the tickets at the Chadianzi station first.
+So, after the tour stopped at Chengdu, I’d like to go and see if I could buy the tickets at the Chadianzi station first.
 But I was lost from some metro as usual, and had no clue of the map.
 After walking for a while, I decided to take a bus.
 We reached the station a lil bit later than 7:30pm.
+But I finally know how to get back here early tomorrow by metro.

 Back to our hostel metro, I decided to skip dinner and opted for a milk tea instead.